Balance sheet

 4. Presenting assets, liabilities and capital prepared in accordance with the provisions of, and accounting principles Indonesia.

-Preparation of the Balance Sheet can be done in two ways:
+the Balance Sheet can be done in two ways:

 1. Report form (Staffel)